This Day in History

 December 3, 1924

-John Backus is Born
+John Backus Born

-John Warner Backus is born in Philadelphia, PA.
+John Warner Backus is born in Philadelphia, Pennsylvania.
 In 1949 he graduated from Columbia University and immediately joined IBM as a programmer.
 Backus led a team that created FORTRAN, the first successful high-level programming language which became commercially available in 1957.
 In 1959 he invented the Backus Naur Form (BNF), a standard notation to describe the syntax of a high level programming language.
 His third major contribution to computer science was to develop a functional programming language called FP, which advocates a mathematical approach to programming.
 Backus received the IEEE Computer Society Pioneer Award in 1980, and in 1994 was awarded the National Academy of Engineers’ Draper Award.

 December 3, 1968